-The Regional Relief and Recovery Fund (RRRF) provides financial contributions (interest-free loans) to help support fixed operating costs of SMEs, where business revenues have been affected by the COVID-19 pandemic.
+The Regional Relief and Recovery Fund (RRRF) provides financial contributions (interest-free loans, with the option for a forgivable portion) to help support fixed operating costs of SMEs, where business revenues have been affected by the COVID-19 pandemic.

-In southern Ontario, $252.4 million is available, through two separate application streams, as follows:
+In southern Ontario, funding is available through two separate application streams, as follows:

 Funding available through the Orillia Area CDC

-- Principal repayments can be voluntarily made at any time
+✓ Principal repayments can be made at any time;

-- If the recipient is unable to repay the loan by December 31, 2022, the loan will be converted to a three-year term loan with an interest rate of 5%, effective January 1, 2023.
-The full balance must be repaid no later than December 31, 2025
+✓ If unable to repay the loan by December 31, 2022, the balance will be converted to an additional three-year term loan with an interest rate of 5%, effective January 1, 2023 with no forgivable portion.

 Eligible applicants must meet the following criteria:

-- viable and not experiencing other financial difficulties prior to March 1, 2020;
+• Be viable and not experiencing financial pressures prior to March 1, 2020;

-- have attempted to access other federal relief supports and were ineligible, rejected, or require funding for expenses that have not been supported, with priority given to applicants who were ineligible or rejected from other federal relief supports
+• Have attempted to access other federal relief supports and were ineligible, rejected, or require funding for expenses in excess of support already received; and